Vet your visitors before inviting them in.

-That’s Windows Defender warning me that it didn’t “recognize” the application that I was about to run.
+That was Windows Defender warning me that it didn’t “recognize” the application I was about to run.

 The best advice?
 Skepticism

 In some ways, it’s not surprising malware is as common as it is.
-Absolute prevention is difficult, at best.
-Even with the best tools, we often hear of people actively circumventing warnings and other blocks to download whatever it is they (apparently desperately) want.
+Absolute prevention is difficult at best.
+Even with the best tools, people often actively circumventing warnings and other blocks to download whatever they (apparently desperately) want.